Ahhgust/STRaitRazor/README.md

 This will make a directory that corresponds to each fastq file.
 The summarised data are in the allsequences.txt file, which is encoded in plain text (uncompressed).<br>
 <br>
-To make sense of these data, please use STRait Razor Online
+To make sense of these data, please use STRait Razor Online (SRO)

 Online application